vechain/vechain-sdk-js/packages/core/Readme.md

 Feel free to leverage these resources and don't hesitate to reach out if you have any questions or need further assistance.

-Happy coding with vechain SDK!
+Happy coding with the vechain SDK!